LeonardoGentile/modular-notebooks-starter/README.md

     from src.load_data import get_export as exp_load
 ```

-Although it seems ineffective for generated matplotlib pictures.
+Unfortunately it seems ineffective for generated matplotlib pictures.
 So when `suppress_stdout` won't work you can use this instead:

 ```python